-The site, 1 mile south of Shiprock, New Mexico, was inspected on June 8, 2021.
-The inspection was conducted by G. Jay and L. Scott of the Legacy Management Support (LMS) contractor and J. Tallbull of the (Navajo Nation Abandoned Mine Lands [AML] Program).
-S. Salt (Navajo Nation AML Program) and A. Chambers (LMS contractor) attended the inspection as well.
-The inspection was not led by the LTSP-required engineer or scientist because of pandemic-related restrictions on travel to the Navajo Nation.
-Instead, it was led and conducted by local LMS and AML personnel.
-Grand Junction-based LMS scientists provided the preinspection briefing and postinspection closeout meeting via teleconference with the onsite inspection team.
-The purposes of the inspection were to confirm the integrity of the visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and evaluate whether maintenance or additional inspection and monitoring are needed.
+The site, 1 mile south of Shiprock, New Mexico, was inspected on June 22, 2022.
+The inspection was conducted by D. Marshall and J. Sullivan of the Legacy Management Support (LMS) contractor.
+J. Tallbull (LM) and G. Jay (LMS) attended the inspection.
+The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and evaluate whether maintenance or follow-up inspection and monitoring are needed.